ASPP/ASPP-2018-numpy/README.md

 11.4 ms ± 0.198 ms per loop (mean ± std. dev. of 7 runs, 100 loops each)
 ```

-Last, but not least, there is also an `imshow` function that is able to display
+And the `imshow` function is able to display a one-dimensional or
-a one-dimensional or two-dimensional array in the console.
-It won't replace
+two-dimensional array in the console.
+It won't replace matplotlib but it can
-matplotlib but it can comes handy for some (small) arrays:
+comes handy for some (small) arrays (you'll need a 256 colors terminal):

 ![](imshow.png)